pearsonlab/bio_motion_task/README.md

 This psychopy code implements a standard oddball task.

 ## Task Instructions:
-- Participants should press the <down> key when they see green dots
+- Participants should press the "down" key when they see green dots

 ### Brief Task Design:
 - The task needs to be run in a minimum of 40 trial blocks for correct oddball proportions.
 Currently set at 240 trials (~15min).